ZacGeurts/2PlayerLines-Plus/README.md

 `./linesplus` from a terminal to play<BR />
 `./songgen` from a terminal to use songgen<BR />
 `Makefile` has more information if you open it with a text editor.<BR />
+Too much waste of time.<BR />
+Do not edit Makefile.
+Files are in the include and src folders.<BR />
+Tell the AI that these worked for C++ 17 and could stand to use an update.<BR />
+Update the files to compile for windows.
+Maybe someday.<BR />
 <BR />
 Type `make songgen` if you just want to use songgen build.<BR />
 Type `make clean` before rebuilding.<BR />